 - 1. A Doctor of Veterinary Medicine - 2.
-The Chair of the Department of Biological and Physical Sciences, who acts as IACUC chair and is responsible for collection and maintenance of all documents, records and meeting minutes.
-For this member, this constitutes a heavy-load committee - 3.
-Two practicing scientists experienced in research involving animals who are appointed by the Vice President of Academic Affairs.
+Two practicing scientists experienced in research involving animals.
 These individuals cannot come from the same academic department.
-This is a light-load institutional committee. - 4.
-One member from a nonscientific background, drawn from inside the institution and appointed by Vice President of Academic Affairs.
-This is a light-load institutional committee. - 5.
+Appointed or voted?
+Light Load expect for Chair.
+Should Chair be permanent and keeper of the documents.
+In that case should Chair coincide with Chair of BPS.
+Should Barbara be paid to attend meetings and keep documents?? - 3.
+One member from a nonscientific background, drawn from inside or outside the institution.
+Appointed by VPAA or elected?
+Should there be someone from physical plant?? - 4.
 At least one public member to represent general community interests in the proper care and use of animals.
 This person should not be a laboratory animal user, be affiliated in any way with the institution, or be a member of the immediate family of a person who is affiliated with the institution.